13,500,000 people in need of humanitarian assistance

 For school-aged children who have managed to excape the country and are living as refugees in outside countries, almost half are not receiving any form of education.
 In Lebanon, which hosts the largest number of Syrian refugees, as of early 2016 78% of children were out of school.
 For those who are able to access some sort of education, unfamiliar curricula, language barriers, overcrowding and discrimination against children from Syria have become great barriers to learning.
 According to "The Cost of War," "The majority of refugee children live outside formal camps and in host communities or informal settlements making heir access to education is thwarted by the already limited capacity of the public education systems in host countries and the acute financial pressures their families are facing.
 For refugee families who have lost everything, the pressure to earn money can force young people into child labour and early marriage, taking them out of school and making them less likely to ever return."

 The conflict will have direct and indirect consequences for Syria's future.
 Within "The Cost of War" it is estimated that direct costs of replacing damaged, destroyed or occupied schools and lost school equipment could be as high as £2 billion ($3 billion).
-Additionally, the long-term impact on Syria’s economy of 2.8 million Syrian children never returning to school could be could be as much as 5.4% of GDP, which equates to almost £1.5 billion ($2.18 billion).
+Additionally, the long-term impact on Syria’s economy of 2.8 million Syrian children never returning to school could be as much as 5.4% of GDP, which equates to almost £1.5 billion ($2.18 billion).

 More than 2.6 million children are out of schools in Syria and in the neighbouring countries of Turkey, Lebanon, Jordan, Iraq and Egypt.
 The protracted nature of the Syria crisis has weakened the capacity of the education systems to address the education rights and needs of Syrian children and adolescents.
 While host governments and international agencies have extended considerable efforts to provide education for Syrian children, the magnitude of the crisis has made any response inadequate.
 Children’s right to education is being denied.